skandavivek/Georgia-salary-gender-differences/README.md

 # SUMMARY
 Even in our current society with the emphasis on equal opportunity, there still exists a significant gender gap in opportunities and salaries.
 As a child, I was brought up by my single, working mother.
 Her challenges in the work environment were always felt at home, and I was inspired by her ability to overcome these difficulties.
+More recently, I've been aware of gender discrepancies in educational institutions.
+Why are educational roles so important?
+Well the next generation of working citizens are students.
+If students are in an environment where gender inequality is the norm, this will be carried on to the next generation.

 Here, I analyzed salaries from the Open Georgia database which has information about the salary, type of profession, institution, and year ranging from 2010-2018.
 I used the genderize API to obtain information on gender based on first name.
 I found that in general, women employees have lower salaries than their male counterparts, by over 40%.
 The reason for this is two-fold: